raspberrypilearning/3D-scene/en/step_4.md

 ![Make hills as one sprite costumes](images/challenge2-backdrop-sprite-costumes.gif){:width="400px"}

 Choose a colour and draw a series of ovals using the **Circle** tool.
-Then draw a rectangle at the bottom of the bottomof the same colour.
+Then draw a rectangle at the bottom of the circles using the same **Fill** colour.

-Inthereal-world, objects that sit further away appear lighter in colour - to achieve a more realistic effect you can lower the colour **Saturation** of the ovals that are smaller to make them appear further away.
+In the real-world, objects that sit further away appear lighter in colour - to achieve a more realistic effect you can lower the colour **Saturation** of the ovals that are smaller to make them appear further away.
 Altering colour saturation to create a sense of depth is a traditional technique used by landscape painters.

 ![Make hills saturated](images/challenge2-saturation.png){:width="400px"}

-Use the **Front** and **Back** tools in  the**Paint editor** to move your shapes foreward or backwards so they sit correctly within your background.
+Use the **Front** and **Back** tools in the **Paint editor** to move your shapes forward or backwards so they sit correctly within your background.

 ![Make hills saturated](images/challenge2-saturation-front-back.png){:width="400px"}